top of page

 Edie Hu

 This large-sized scyphomedusa, up to 50 cm in diameter, ranges from the Indian Ocean to the Philippines [1].
 This species has distinctive finger-like projections coming from the top of the bell with stinging cells upon them, unlike most other jellyfish species that have a smoother bell [1].
-Although it is considered one of the edible jellyfish, it is rarely seen in Hong Kong waters.
-Reported to cause severe stings [1]..
+Although it is considered one of the edible jellyfish, it is reported to cause severe stings [1].
+It is rarely seen in Hong Kong.
+An infrequent visitor to Hong Kong, it was seen more frequently in 2022 by several divers.

 Josy Lai